averycrespi/vtt-bridge/.github/ISSUE_TEMPLATE/feature_request.md

 **Checklist**

-- [ ] My idea aligns with [the design principles](https://github.com/averycrespi/vtt-bridge/wiki/Design-principles-of-the-extension) of the extension.
+- [ ] I have considered [the design principles](https://github.com/averycrespi/vtt-bridge/wiki/Design-principles-of-the-extension) of the extension.
 - [ ] This feature request is not [a duplicate](https://github.com/averycrespi/vtt-bridge/issues).

 **Is your feature request related to a problem?
 Please describe.**